IceSmash2/manangos-TipBot/README.md

 The Manangos tip bot also works by PM.
-[Send a message](https://reddit.com/message/compose/?to=/u/Manangostips&subject=command&message=type_command_here) to /u/Manangostips for a variety of actions.
+[Send a message](https://reddit.com/message/compose/?to=/u/Manangostips&subject=command&message=send%20all) to /u/Manangostips for a variety of actions.

-To send 1 Manangos to Angelscry74, include this text in the message body:
+To send 1 Manangos to MrNoSock, include this text in the message body:

-`send 1 Angelscry74`
+`send 1 MrNoSock`

-To send 1 Manangos to Stellar address GBQU5Q3YQGC74RL6JGF2ZW5S4CJIPZH753WINCLI6FIZF47CY33OPDHA, include this text in the message body:
+To send 1 Manangos to Stellar address GDTAHVJCTBXL3CK5NML6ZGRLWHYIIM4C5C43T22CP5SO7BJ3SWMLPDM7, include this text in the message body:

-`send 1 GBQU5Q3YQGC74RL6JGF2ZW5S4CJIPZH753WINCLI6FIZF47CY33OPDHA`
+`send 1 GDTAHVJCTBXL3CK5NML6ZGRLWHYIIM4C5C43T22CP5SO7BJ3SWMLPDM7`